enzoampil/tito-joker/README.md

 **Interact with Tito Joker on this [website](http://streamlit.thinkingmachin.es:8080/).**

-## Automatic GIF generation based on entities
+## Generate GIFs automatically
 *Turned off by default - turn on from left sidebar*

 ![](gif_generator.gif)

-## Ability to tell up to 20 jokes at a time
+## Tell multiple jokes from a single input
 *Set this on left sidebar*

 <img src="multiple.png" width="700">